pulumi/pulumi-hugo/themes/default/content/docs/guides/continuous-delivery/add-support-for-cicd-systems.md

 ---
-title: Add Support for CI Systems
+title: Add Support for CI/CD Systems
-meta_desc: This page walks-through how you can modify the Pulumi CLI to support your own
+meta_desc: This guide walks you through how you can configure your CI/CD environment manually
-           CI system or perhaps even update an existing one.
+           to surface data in the Pulumi Console.
 menu:
     userguides:
         parent: cont_delivery